Come to know the Summer Triangle

-We in the Northern Hemisphere can see the Summer Triangle for part of the night at any time of the year.
-But seeing it in summer is best!
-As suggested by its name, the Summer Triangle is most prominent during the summer summer season, for us at mid-northern latitudes.
-Coming to know it, then seeing it again and again on summer nights, is a deep pleasure that adds to the enjoyment of this season.
-So, as dusk deepens into night on a warm June or July night, look eastward … and follow the links below to learn more.
+The Summer Triangle is an asterism, not a constellation.
+It’s made of three bright stars in three different constellations.
+These stars are Vega, Deneb and Altair.
+We in the Northern Hemisphere can see the Summer Triangle for part of the night, at any time of the year.
+But seeing it in summer is the most fun!
+It’s most prominent in the northern summer season.
+So, as dusk deepens into night on a warm June or July night, look eastward for this great star pattern.

-Look to the lower right of Vega to locate the Summer Triangle’s second brightest star.
-That’s Altair, the brightest star in the constellation Aquila the Eagle.
-A ruler held at an arm length fills the gap between these two stars.
+Look to the lower right of Vega to locate the Summer Triangle’s second-brightest star.
+It’s Altair, the brightest star in the constellation Aquila the Eagle.
+A ruler held at arm’s length (12 inches or 30 cm) fills the gap between these two stars.

 Some see the Summer Triangle as a great big “V” for vacation, with Altair marking the point of the “V.” In summer, the Summer Triangle appears in the east at nightfall, high overhead after midnight and in the west at dawn.
 All night long on a summer night, the stars of the Summer Triangle – as if school kids on vacation – waltz amidst the streetlights of the Milky Way galaxy.